melbournebioinformatics/MelBioInf_docs/docs/tutorials/rna_seq_dge_advanced/rna_seq_advanced_tutorial.md

 or glucose-limited (chemostat).

 The RNA-Seq data has been uploaded in NCBI, short read archive (SRA), with accession SRS307298.
-There are 6 samples in total having two treatments with three biological replicates each.
+There are 6 samples in total-- two treatments with three biological replicates each.
 The data is paired-end.

-We have extracted only chromosome I reads from the samples to make the tutorial a suitable length.
+We have extracted chromosome I reads from the samples to make the tutorial a suitable length.
 This has implications, as discussed in section 8.

 -----